-To use the Spicy plugin with Zeek, it first needs to be installed.
+If you see Zeek::Spicy listed, spicy-plugin is available, otherwise it needs to be installed manually.
 The recommended way to do so is through Zeek's package manager zkg.
 If you have not yet installed zkg, follow its instructions.